project-gemmi/gemmi/paper.md

 The library contains contributions from Keitaro Yamashita, Claus Flensburg and other users.
 It uses third-party libraries:
-PocketFFT [@pocketfft] for Fast Fourier Transform, KSW2 [@ksw2] for sequence alignment,
+[PocketFFT](https://gitlab.mpcdf.mpg.de/mtr/pocketfft) for Fast Fourier Transform, KSW2 [@ksw2] for sequence alignment,
 QCProt [@qcp] for structure superposition, Cromer-Liberman routine from Larch [@larch],